Maximus1/Powershell-Video-Transcoder/README.md

 Transcode your Videos (Movies and Episodes) from AVI, MP4, MKV to MKV with AAC and HEVC

 INFO: your FFMPEG needs to support libfdk_aac.
-Compile it by yourself or use mine.
+Compile it by yourself (https://github.com/m-ab-s/media-autobuild_suite)
-It is compiled with https://github.com/m-ab-s/media-autobuild_suite

 This Script lets you choose a Folder and scanns recursive for AVI MP4 and MKV files.